Which VPs went on to become the President of the United States?

 Harry Truman—VP to Franklin D. Roosevelt, became president after FDR's death, then elected to a full term.

-Lyndon Johnson—VP to John Kennedy that assumed the presidency following Kennedy's death and then elected to a full term.
+Lyndon Johnson—VP to John Kennedy that assumed the presidency following Kennedy's death, then elected to a full term.

 Richard Nixon—VP to Dwight Eisenhower, and became president eight years later.